 Amla [Emblica officinalis, or emblic myrobalan], is called amalaki in Sanskrit.
-It is extensively used as a rejuvenator in ayurveda.
-It is also used widely in combination with other two [chebulic and belleric] myrobalans [fruit-bearing plant species] as triphala.
-Amla is, indeed, the key ingredient in the popular ayurvedic recipe, Chyavanaprasha.
-More than anything, it may be called as “King of Rasayana” [rejuvenation], owing to its multiple health benefits.
+It is extensively used as a rejuvenator in Ayurveda.
+It is also used widely in combination with other two [chebulic and belleric] myrobalans or fruit-bearing plant species as triphala.
+Amla is the key ingredient in the popular Ayurvedic recipe, Chyavanaprasha.
+More than anything, the Indian Gooseberry may be called as “King of Rasayana” [rejuvenation], owing to its multiple health benefits.

-Ayurveda describes amla as a cooling, astringent, digestive, laxative, stomachic, and aphrodisiac medicine.
-It also has anti-pyretic, anti-inflammatory and diuretic properties.
-Due to its numerous therapeutic effects on various organs and systems, it has been found to be useful in problems ranging from chest diseases such as cough, asthma, and bronchitis, digestive ailments like dyspepsia, hyperacidity and ulcers and anaemia, jaundice, diabetes, bleeding conditions, eye diseases, allergic and other skin problems to gynaecological problems.
+Ayurveda describes Amla as a cooling, astringent, digestive, laxative, stomachic, and aphrodisiac medicine.
+It also has anti-pyretic (fever reducing), anti-inflammatory and diuretic properties.
+Due to its numerous therapeutic effects on various organs and systems, research has found it to be useful in problems ranging from chest diseases such as cough, asthma, and bronchitis, digestive ailments like dyspepsia, hyperacidity and ulcers and anaemia, jaundice, diabetes, bleeding conditions, eye diseases, allergies and other skin problems, and gynaecological problems.

-Amla strengthens absorption and assimilation of food.
+Indian gooseberry strengthens absorption and assimilation of food.
 It improves digestion and stimulates our taste buds to relish food better.
 It can be used by everyone without fear of gastric irritation, or increased acidity.
-It can also be used to ease “too much heat”—a popular belief—in the body.
+You can also also use it to ease “too much heat” in the body.
 It aids in better absorption and assimilation of iron from the gut.
-It also acts as a laxative in large doses due to its high fibre content.
+It also acts as a laxative in large doses due to its high fiber content.

-Amla is one of the best sources of natural vitamin C. It contains 20 times more vitamin C than an orange.
+One of the many nutritional benefits of amla is its rich natural Vitamin C content.
+It contains 20 times more vitamin C than an orange.
 Even when it is dried, or baked, it contains tannins, which prevent loss of vitamin C. Vitamin C, an anti-oxidant, fights free radicals, which cause many chronic and grave diseases like arthritis, high blood pressure, heart problems, Alzheimer’s, cancer, and so on.
 Vitamin C is also required for our body’s natural defences and healing mechanisms.

 Amla boosts absorption of calcium.
 Thus, it helps in the formation, maintenance, and repair of bones, teeth, nails and hair.
 It also helps maintain youthful hair colour and retards premature greying.
 In addition, it supports the strength of the hair follicles.
 This translates to less thinning of hair with age.

-Amla, when consumed in its natural form, as raw fruit or dry powder, can reduce chest congestion and facilitate the removal of sputum from the respiratory tract.
+When it is consumed in its natural form, as raw fruit or dry powder, amla can reduce chest congestion and facilitate the removal of sputum from the respiratory tract.
 It can soothe and heal inflamed airways and thus, is useful in cough, bronchitis, and other problems of the respiratory system.

 Amla is also known to act as a very good brain and nerve tonic.
 It improves memory, tolerance, and nervous function.

 Exposure to chemicals and consumption of chemically-treated food or drinks results in the accumulation of toxins in body tissues.
 This affects the functioning of the liver.
-Amla helps in elimination of toxins.
-It strengthens the liver in the process.
-Regular use of amla will result in an efficient defence system in the body against harmful substances.
+One of the important benefits of Amla is that it helps in elimination of toxins and strengthens the liver in the process.
+Regular consumption of amla results in an efficient defence system in the body against harmful substances.

-The fresh juice of amla acts as a diuretic; it also normalises acidic urine.
+The fresh juice of Indian gooseberry acts as a diuretic; it also normalises acidic urine.
 It is helpful in burning urination and urinary infections.

 Take half tsp amla powder mixed with a little ghee [liquefy the ghee].
 Take frequently.

-Take wild amla juice, or powder, with cream top of yoghurt, twice a day.
+Take wild amla juice, or amla powder, with cream top of yoghurt, twice a day.

-Wild amla one gm, with one tsp honey, thrice a day.
+Wild amla 1gm, with 1tsp honey, thrice a day.

-Wild amla powder with long pepper [or, black pepper].
-One gm amla, with 3-4 pinches of pepper.
+Wild amla powder with black pepper.
+1gm amla powder, with 3-4 pinches of pepper.

-Juice of amla, half cup [approx 30 ml], twice a day.
+Amla juice, half cup [approx 30ml], twice a day.
 This should be supplemented with extra fluid intake and/or liquid diet.

 Amla and turmeric, as juice or powder, twice a day, before food; use two tsp each for juice and half tsp each for powder.

-Despite its supreme safety and therapeutic value, it is useful to consult an expert in ayurveda or herbal medicine to have a more specific and individualised prescription to suit your amla needs—especially when you have medical, or surgical, concerns.
+Despite its supreme safety and therapeutic value, I recommend that you consult an expert in Ayurveda or herbal medicine for a more specific and individualised prescription to suit your needs—especially if you have medical, or surgical, concerns.

-Amla fruits are available at local fruit sellers.
-Amla is seasonally available from, October to January in India.
-You can buy fresh amla and make a murabba [sugar syrup preparation] with either whole fruits or grated amla.
-You could also make an amla pickle that is tangy and spicy.
+In India, amla is available at most local fruit sellers during its season from October to January.
+You can buy fresh fruits and make a murabba [sugar syrup preparation] with grated or whole fruits.
+You could also make a pickle that is tangy and spicy.
 In case you prefer a drink, you can choose Amlana, which is a cool appetizer, or an amla-ginger punch.

-Ready-to-eat packaged Amla also is available in a number of stores.
-Normally these are local brands.
-Options like dehydrated amla, amla in tablet form, packaged amla juice, amla pickles, amla chutney, amla candy are a good bet for trial.
+You can easily find ready-to-eat packaged Amla in a number of stores.
+Normally, these are local brands.
+Amla is available in different form: dehydrated, powder, tablet, packaged juice, pickles, chutney or candy; any of these are a good bet for trial.

 You could even start off on Triphala or Chyawanprash both of which contain amla as a major ingredient.